Program Dates: July 5 - August 18, 2017

 |David Brown at work in the Biological Physics lab.|

 Program participants will work at the University's Twin Cities campus for six weeks in the physics research area of their choice.
-There are also positions available at the Soudan Underground Laboratory for those living near Tower, Minnesota.
 All participants receive a stipend for the six-week program that is based upon their academic year base salary.*

 RET offers physics and physical science teachers:

 Teachers selected for the program will be matched with faculty and research programs that most closely correspond to their interests.
 Previous participants have conducted research in:

 *Stipend amount not to exceed NSF maximum of $10,000.

 Applications will open November 15th, 2016 and will close at 11:59 p.m. on January 30th, 2017